POS Integration: Definition, Benefits & Integrations to Consider

 General Software Integrations

-Why you need it: Integrating your POS with payment processing features makes POS reconciliations easy since it matches the data for you seamlessly.
-It also allows you to accept a variety of payment methods.
+Why you need it: Integrating your system with payment processing features makes POS reconciliations easier and more automated.
+This type of integration can also allow you to accept a variety of payment methods.

 Did You Know?

-According to the Federal Reserve, the use of cash in consumer payments is on the decline as payments with credit and debit cards and electronic means tick up.
+According to the Federal Reserve, the use of cash in consumer payments has declined and remained low relative to payments with credit and debit cards.

 - Mobile pay